okta/okta.github.io/_source/_docs/api/resources/idps.md

     * If set to `ORG_URL`, then in the authorize request to the social IdP, Okta uses the Okta org's original domain URL, `https://{yourOktaDomain}.com`, as the domain in the `redirect_uri`.
 This is the default value for social IdPs created before the Custom URL Domain feature is enabled.

-    * If set to `CUSTOM_URL_DOMAIN`, then in the authorize request to the social IdP, Okta uses the custom domain URL as the `redirect_uri`.
+    * If set to `CUSTOM_URL_DOMAIN`, then in the authorize request to the social IdP, Okta uses the custom domain URL as the domain in `redirect_uri`.
 This is the default value for social IdPs created after the Custom URL Domain feature is enabled.

   After you enable the Custom URL Domain feature, all new social IdPs use `CUSTOM_URL_DOMAIN` by default.
-All existing social IdPs continue to use `ORG_URL`, so that existing integrations with social IdP and resource server continue to work after the feature is enabled.
+All existing social IdPs continue to use `ORG_URL`, so that existing integrations with the social IdP continue to work after the feature is enabled.
 You can change this value in any social IdP via the API or administrator UI.

 ### Identity Provider Type